xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocMaterial.jpg">

-# Armature and Skeleton Tree
+# Root bone and Skeleton Tree
-You can set the name what the amature should use once exported in Addon Preferences.
+Blender export the armature like a root bone.
+For remove this bone check the box "Remove root bone" in Addon Preferences.
-If the name used is "Armature" Unreal Engine will remove the root bone but the animation will be 100 times smaller.
-(This is produced because the first bone will always be a size of 100 in Skeleton but not in Animation.)
+You you don't want remove it you can set the desired root bone name.
+If the name used is "Armature" Unreal Engine will remove the root bone.
+You can set the root bone scale too.
+If you modify this you will have to import the animation.

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocSkeletonTree.jpg">

 # UV
-( In next update! )
 You can correct extreme UV for better quality in Unreal Engine.
 This is useful if you use UVProject Modifier in Blender.
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocUVcorrected.jpg">